Introduction to Autism, Part 3: A Respectful Approach to Therapy

 Some professionals may speak of a “window of opportunity” to achieve the best outcomes for your child.
 While it may well be true that some “windows” exist during which it is easier and/or quicker to learn particular skills among the typically developing population, those “windows” never close.
 Over time, as a child matures and develops, some skills may take longer to learn, or require different ways of learning, or even require us to unlearn some things before we relearn, but it is inaccurate to imply that a child will only able to acquire a particular skill by a certain age.
 So, if it does not suit you to begin therapy immediately, for whatever reason, that is just fine.

-Also, you may wish to look beyond the conventional speech, OT, psychology and physical therapies to some of the other possibilities, such as art, music or animal-assisted therapies.
+Also, you may wish to look beyond the conventional speech, OT, psychology and physical therapies to some of the other possibilities, such as social work, or art, music or animal-assisted therapies.
 Sometimes a child will not take to conventional therapies but flourish within the setting of a less conventional approach aligned with their interests.

 Respectful therapists